Home / Visiting Students / Undergraduates / Summer Undergraduate Research Programme (SURP) / Research Projects

 CUHK Supervisor: | Dr. Cheuk Yin HO |

-Research Project: | Empirical Analysis of Text Data in Economics and Finance |
+Research Project: | An Empirical Analysis of Text Data in Economics and Finance |

-This project is to apply textual analysis and machine learning models to understand text data, e.g., words, messages, tweets, and ads.
+Project Description: | This project is to apply textual analysis and machine learning models to understand text data, e.g., words, messages, tweets, and ads.
 Using text data helps us to understand, for example, sentiments in financial markets.

 Machine learning models will be used, e.g., support vector machines and neural networks, etc. Students are expected to collect text data, develop statistical models, write computer programmes, and evaluate model performances.
 Students are expected to be familiar with statistics and basic machine learning models.
 Programming experiences in Python are preferred.
 Proficiency in English is required. |